tomasferrarisenda/automate-all-the-things-braindamage/README.md

 [Automate All The Things Transcendence](https://github.com/tferrari92/automate-all-the-things-transcendence):

-- We'll move the Databases inside the cluster
+- We'll move the Databases to inside the cluster
 - We'll start using Horizontal Pod Autoscaler
-- TLS certificates management with Kubernetes Cert Manager
+- We'll automate TLS certificates management with Kubernetes Cert Manager
 - We'll automate DNS management with Kubernetes External DNS
 - We'll ditch DockerHub and start using our self-hosted image registry with Harbor.